tigerfarm/tfpconversations/README.md

 + After loading the client in your browser, click List conversations to view the conversations in the Twilio Conversations service.
 This makes a server side call to list all conversations.
-All server side calls are handle in: [webserver.js](webserver.js).
+All server side calls(HTTP requests) are handle in: [webserver.js](webserver.js).
-+ Enter an identity to use in the creation of your token.
++ Enter an identity to use in the creation of your token(server side call).
 Click Create Client to create a Conversations client object.
 Current joined conversations are listed.
 + Enter a conversation name a click Join.
 You will be added into the conversation.
 If it's a new conversation it will be created.
-Else, you will be added in, if you are not already in the conversation.
+You will be added into the conversation, if you are not already in the conversation.
 + Click Messages to get a list of messages currently in the conversation.
 + Enter a text message in the field above the buttons.
 Hit the enter key, or click Send, to send the message.
-The message will be displayed: <Identity> : <conversation> : <Message text>
+The message will be displayed.
 + Optionally, click Delete to delete the conversation.
-None bug, the conversation stays in the participant's list of joined conversations.
+Known bug, the conversation stays in the participant's list of joined conversations.
 Refresh the page to reuse the same conversation name.
 + Open another browser tab and load the client.
-Enter a new identity, enter the same room and the other client, and chat.
+Enter a new identity, enter the same room as the other client, and chat.

-### Requirements:
+### Implementation Requirements:

-+ Twilio account.
+You will need a Twilio account.
 A free Trial account will work.
-+ To run locally on your computer using the include web server, install Node.JS, the Twilio Node.JS helper library, and Node express.
+To run locally on your computer install and test Node.JS.

-Install the Twilio SDK helper library.
-Install Node Express for running Node web servers.
+Install the Twilio SDK helper library and Express.
+Express for running the Node web servers.
 ````
 $ npm install twilio
 $ npm install express